-Greek-style baked beans are very easy to make: the oven will be working for a few minutes, but I assure you that this recipe for baked beans with feta cheese and honey coverage is very simple to prepare, being a very complete and tasty dish.
+Greek-style baked beans are very easy to make: the oven will be working for a few minutes, but I assure you that this recipe for baked beans with feta cheese and honey topping is very simple to prepare, being a most complete and tasty dish.

 To prepare it, you will only need a cocotte , so it is also practical: you will not dirty the kitchen at all and you will have it ready in no time.

-Like so many other stews, it is a dish that tastes even better the next day, after giving the flavors time to settle, so you can make it the day before.
+Like many other stews, it is a dish that tastes even better the next day, after giving the flavors time to settle, so you can do it the day before.

 Ingredients